stefems/rover-challenge/README.md

 # Evaluation

 ### Checklist:
-- [ ] Have you used an Object Oriented approach to model the data ingested from the CSV in a way would support storage in a relational database?
+- [ ] Have you used an Object Oriented approach to model the data ingested from the CSV in a way that would support storage in a relational database?
 - [ ] Are Profile, Rating, and Search Scores computed correctly?
 - [ ] Does the output file include all necessary columns, and is it in descending order based on Search Score?
 - [ ] Does the README include setup/running instructions (ideally for Mac)?